Sranciato/0x0B-unity-vr_room/README.md

 ### Interactions
 - Point at the object you would like to interact with and see an outline for clear indication.
 - Grab objects from a distance or up close.
+### Features to add
+- Allow for objects to keep their position when grabbed instead of snapping to a specific/unlikely position.
+- Sound queues for a better user experience.

 ## Code Example
 Below is a code snippet from the camera constraint script